Apipie/apipie-demo/README.md

 To run this demo, you need to run Ruby 1.9.2 or higher (although the Apipie gem is compatible with 1.8.7).

-To get the app up and running run this commands:
+To get the app up and running run these commands:

     bundle install
     rake db:setup